aaudevart/bosch-spark/README.md

 The goal is to discover Bosch data !

-Goal of the first program : to find the list of all the components, which are manufactured in the same lines and stations.
+Goal of this program : Find the list of all the components, which are manufactured in the same lines and stations.

 ### Steps :
   - Load Numerical Data